elamaran619/amazon-quicksight-user-guide/doc_source/edit-a-data-set.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/edit-data-set.png)

+If you want to create a copy of the data set, choose **Duplicate data set**, and type a name for the copy\.

 ## Editing a Data Set from the Analysis Page<a name="edit-a-data-set-analysis"></a>

 Use the following procedure to edit a data set from the analysis page\.